James Earl Jones: Reception and legacy

 Following his death, The New York Times described Jones's career as "a prodigious body of work" and called him "one of America's most versatile actors in a stage, film and television career".
 The Hollywood Reporter referred to Jones as "one of the most-admired American actors of all time".
-The Guardian film critic Peter Bradshaw wrote, "like Sidney Poitier or Harry Belafonte or Paul Robeson, [Jones] was an African American actor with a beautiful voice which was the key to his dignity and self-respect as a performer; it was how his characters rose above racism and cruelty", and described Jones as "movie royalty".
+The Guardian film critic Peter Bradshaw wrote, "like Sidney Poitier or Harry Belafonte or Paul Robeson, [Jones] was an African American actor with a beautiful voice which was the key to his dignity and self-respect as a performer; it was how his characters rose above racism and cruelty", and described Jones as "movie royalty."
 Academy Award–winning actress Viola Davis said that Jones's career reflected "black excellence".

 Jones was recognized as a groundbreaker and pioneer for African Americans for his significant roles on stage and television.
 In 1965, Jones became one of the first African American actors in a continuing role on a daytime drama acting in As the World Turns.
 Critic Clive Barnes said that Jones's theater roles were "like a black avenging angel ...
-Even when corrupted by misery, his presence has an almost moral force to it, and his voice rasps out an agony nearly too personally painful in its nakedness".
-In 2011, Academy Award-nominated actor Alec Baldwin called Jones "one of the greatest actors in American history".
+Even when corrupted by misery, his presence has an almost moral force to it, and his voice rasps out an agony nearly too personally painful in its nakedness."
+In 2011, Academy Award-nominated actor Alec Baldwin called Jones "one of the greatest actors in American history."
 In 2022, the Cort Theatre was renamed after James Earl Jones, becoming the second Broadway venue named after a Black theatrical artist, the first being the August Wilson Theatre named after the playwright August Wilson.
 The Cort Theatre was the same stage on which Jones made his Broadway debut in 1958.

-On May 16, 2025, the online video game Fortnite Battle Royale added a Darth Vader non-playable character to the game, which players can converse with via generative AI modeled after Jones' voice.
-Fortnite developer Llama Productions LLC (which is wholly owned by Epic Games) received permission from Jones' estate to use his voice in the game and closely collaborated with his family to develop the AI voice model.
+On May 16, 2025, the online video game Fortnite Battle Royale added a Darth Vader non-playable character, which players can converse with via generative AI modeled after Jones' voice.
+Fortnite developer Llama Productions LLC (which is wholly owned by Epic Games) received permission from Jones' estate to use his voice and closely collaborated with his family to develop the AI voice model.
 SAG-AFTRA filed an unfair labor practice charge with the NLRB against Llama Productions in response.